Osage Nation: Traditional spirituality

 Osage life was highly ritualized, where there were certain ceremonies would be performed utilizing bundles, ceremonial pipes which used tobacco as offerings to seek Wakonda's aid.
 These ceremonies were presided over by Osage medicine people and spiritual leaders.
 Although some of the literature cites these individuals as "priests", this term is misleading and is more Eurocentric in nature.
 Ceremonies, although very elaborate served basic functions such as requesting aid from Wakonda for continued tribal existence and the blessing of a long life through children.

 Ceremonial songs were also a way to document the knowledge spiritual leaders gained, considering there was no written language.
-Songs of this nature were only taught and shared among other Osages who were sincere and had proven themselves.
+Songs of this nature were taught and shared among only those other Osages who were sincere and had proven themselves.
 Many songs and ceremonies were created for all facets of life such as adoption, marriage, war, agriculture and to honor the rising of the sun in the morning.